 The OCR has a defined and specific role as an intermediary body between the Church of England and the Roman Catholic Church.
 It exists to support Anglo-Catholicism both within the Church of England and within the wider Continuing Anglican movement, and as a source whereby the Holy Orders of clergy serving in the Church of England may, through additional commissioning, receive the blessing of the Apostolic Succession as construed historically by the Catholic Church.

 Today, several clergy who have received such additional commissioning serve within the Church of England; their status is maintained as a matter of confidentiality within the Order.
 Clergy of the Apostolic Episcopal Church or of other communions may also be admitted to membership, as may laity with an interest in the work of the Order.

 Dr John Kersey was appointed as Bishop of Canterbury and Rector Pro-Provincial of Canterbury in the OCR in 2008.
 These were the offices originally held by Dr Frederick George Lee.
 In 2015, on succeeding as Primate of the Apostolic Episcopal Church, he additionally inherited the office of Prelate of the Order that had been associated with the Primacy of the Apostolic Episcopal Church since 1946.

 The OCR in New York became associated with the Society of St John Cassian, founded by Archbishop Spataro in 1990, which likewise works for ecumenical unity among the churches of the Anglican and Old Catholic traditions.
 While the OCR is under the universal jurisdiction of the Pope, the Society of St John Cassian is under the universal jurisdiction of the Ecumenical Patriarch of Constantinople.
-These bodies were incorporated as the Apostolic Episcopal Church – Order of Corporate Reunion in New York in 1995.
+These bodies were incorporated as the Apostolic Episcopal Church – Order of Corporate Reunion in New York in 1995, although authority was withdrawn from the corporation in the following year.